Rossin Foundation

 Decision Timeline

 Grants are reviewed and considered on a semi-annual basis (twice per year), though applications are accepted on a rolling basis throughout the year.
 Specific decision dates and notification timelines are not publicly disclosed.
-Organizations should expect the review process to align with the semi-annual cycle.
+Organisations should expect the review process to align with the semi-annual cycle.

 Success Rates